ACHepcat/cf-cross-stack-mapping/README.md

 pip install -r requirements.txt
 ```

-##### Running the app
-The application is comprised of 2 scripts, `get_data_flare.py` and `get_data_sankey.py` that retrieve data from the AWS account via the `awscli` configurations.
-By default, the scripts will read from the `default` profile.
-This can be overridden by passing a profile name to the script on the command line.
-The scripts will generate files that are then read by the webpage that is served in order to display the generated charts.
+### Script Overview
 ##### get_data_flare.py
 This script will generate a visualization of the stacks in use along with their respective Outputs / Exports.
 It does NOT link the stacks and serves primarily as an inventory of output variables.
 This is acheived by creating a CSV file that is then used as a data source for http://localhost:8000/index-flare.html (when run locally).

 ##### get_data_sankey.py
 This script creates a Sankey diagram of all stacks and the relationships between the Outputs / Exports of a stack and the downstream stacks that are using those exports.
 The Sankey is accessed by following the steps listed below and is hosted on the default 8000 port.

+### Running the app
+The application is comprised of 2 scripts, `get_data_flare.py` and `get_data_sankey.py` that retrieve data from the AWS account via the `awscli` configurations.
+By default, the scripts will read from the `default` profile.
+This can be overridden by passing a profile name to the script on the command line.
+The scripts will generate files that are then read by the webpage that is served in order to display the generated charts.

 ###### Steps
-1. Run `./get_data_flare.py <optional-profile-name>`
+1. Run `./get_data_flare.py <optional-aws-profile-name>`
-1. Run `./get_data_sankey.py <optional-profile-name>`
+1. Run `./get_data_sankey.py <optional-aws-profile-name>`
 1. Start a simple webserver in the same directory for local display
   1. Python provides a simple HTTP server via `python3 -m http.server` on the command line with a default port of `8000`
 1. Navigate to http://localhost:8000 to view the Sankey chart